akutschi/docs/content/Documentation/Algorithms/Multiplication.md

 ### Karatsuba Algorithm

+The Karatsuba Algorithm is an improved version of the recursive algorithm explained in the previous chapter.

 Starting with the following expression that just expresses the multiplication of x and y.

 $$
 x \cdot y = 10^n ac + 10^{n/2} (ad+bc) + bd
 $$

 At a first glance four recursive calls are required, but there are only three computations in the formula that are required.
-There is no interest in the results of %$ad%$ and %$bc%$ per se, just the sum of both products are of interest.
+There is no interest in the exact results of %$ad%$ and %$bc%$, just the sum of both products are of interest.

 ```plaintext